 Learn More About Loans For Bad Credit

-Many Canadians face the hardship of having bad credit and are under the assumption that getting a loan approved is virtually impossible.
-However, this is not always the case.
+Many Canadians face the hardship of having bad credit and are under the assumption that getting approved for a loan is virtually impossible.
+However, we are here to debunk that credit myth.
 Though having bad credit will consequently cause you to pay higher interest rates, there are still a variety of loan options available to you.

-LoanConnect is partnered with a multitude of lenders across Canada who will work with Canadians who have bad credit.
-If you are looking for a loan and think you have bad credit, we recommend applying in order to see the types of options and rates available to you.
+LoanConnect is partnered with a multitude of lenders across Canada who will work with Canadians with bad credit.
+If you are looking for a loan and think you have bad credit, we recommend completing our application in order to see the types of options and rates available to you.
 Applying will not affect your credit, and you may be surprised at the results.
 If you would like to learn more about taking out loans with bad credit, we have you covered there too.
 Continue reading to learn more about the types of interest rates you will pay, how to pay your debts down faster, and more.

 Loans to Canadians With Bad Credit

 The misconception that Canadians cannot receive a loan when they have bad credit tends to come from the fact that many lenders, typically banks and credit unions, have denied them loans in the past.
 So, who does loan out to individuals with bad credit?
-Typically, private lenders are the types of establishments that loan out to people with bad credit.
+Typically, private lenders.
 The types of loans offered to you by private lenders will vary, and you will still normally be required to have a credit score higher than 550.

 What is Considered "Bad Credit"?